 The environment was a great asset to the town “romantic, rural, rugged with a vast variety of different views….”
 The surrounding countryside was ideal for walks and rides and early guide books of the town described the country houses that could be visited in the area.
 High Rocks was a favourite attraction and a popular excursion.

 Entertainment for residents and visitors took place on the Common including firework displays, cricket matches, archery and horse racing.
 In 1750 Lady Coke wrote to her friend Mrs Eyre describing a typical day in Tunbridge Wells.
 “The outward amusements are cricketing, horse races and other diversions, such as walking, riding and airing in carriages.”

 Residents petitioned for the abolition of the races in 1845 on the grounds “that they were a cause of drunkenness and riotous behaviour.”
 Once the race meetings were stopped, the race course was conserved as a footpath and bridle-way which can still be followed today.

 Royal Tunbridge Wells - 100 Years of Being 'Royal'

-King Edward VII officially recognised the popularity of Tunbridge Wells with its many royal and aristocratic visitors - including his mother, Queen Victoria - over the centuries by granting the town its "Royal" prefix.
+In 1909 King Edward VII officially recognised the popularity of Tunbridge Wells with its many royal and aristocratic visitors - including his mother, Queen Victoria - over the centuries by granting the town its "Royal" prefix.

 Today, Royal Tunbridge Wells, or Tunbridge Wells as it is more commonly called, remains a popular place to live and to visit as it maintains much of its original charm and elegance.